 We assess that SEK's Macro Profile reflects the average Macro Profile of the countries in which the institution has its net exposures (after taking guarantees and credit derivatives into consideration).
-SEK's combined Strong+ Macro Profile is in line with that of Sweden (see Sweden's Macro Profile: Strong+, published on 19 November 2020), where the institution had around 76% of its net exposures at the end of June 2021.
+SEK's combined Strong+ Macro Profile is in line with that of Sweden (see Sweden's Macro Profile: Strong+, published 11 October 2021), where the institution had around 77% of its net exposures at the end of June 2022.
 The remaining exposures are mostly towards other European countries for which the combined Macro Profile is Strong.

-Good asset quality, benefiting from guarantees and insurance despite the difficult economic environment
+Good asset quality, benefiting from guarantees and insurance

 SEK's problem loan ratio has been consistently low, which reflects the credit institution's good asset quality, underwriting standards and guarantees.
-The ratio weakened to 0.88% as of end June 2021, up from 0.67% as of year-end 2020.
-Management also added an overlay to loan loss provisions in the second quarter of 2021 as the IFRS9 model was assessed to underestimate the probability of default.
+The ratio remained healthy at 0.95% as of end June 2022, compared to 1.01% as of year-end 2021.
+Management also added model overlay loan loss provisions in the first half of 2022 as the IFRS9 model was assessed to underestimate the probability of default in this uncertain economic environment.

-Demand for lending normalised during the first half of 2021, compared to the sharp increase in the first half of 2020, and SEK's outstanding loans decreased by 4% to SEK222 billion as of end-June 2021 (compared to SEK232 billion as of year-end 2020), of which 48% were to exporters and 52% to end-customers.
-28% of the new lending originated during the first half of 2021 was provided to Swedish exporters, while 72% was granted directly to end-customers.
+As the macroeconomic outlook has turned less favourable - with higher inflation, rising interest rates and continued supply chain disruptions - loan demand for SEK's export credit financing increased during the first half of 2022.
+SEK's outstanding loans increased by 11% to SEK263 billion as of end-June 2022 (compared to SEK237 billion at year-end 2021), of which 45% were to exporters and 55% to end-customers.
+39% of the new lending originated during the first half of 2022 was provided to Swedish exporters, while 61% was granted directly to end-customers.

-SEK underwrites loans at prevailing fixed or floating market interest rates (67% of its book as of end June 2021), as well as loans under the State Support System (the S-system, a state-support credit system, including CIRR, which accounts for the remaining 33% of the book), which is administered on behalf of the state in return for a fixed compensation.
-As of end June 2021, 24% of SEK's net credit exposure was outside Sweden, including relatively small exposures in weaker countries such as Italy, Spain and Portugal.
+SEK underwrites loans at prevailing fixed or floating market interest rates (64% of its book as of end June 2022), as well as loans under the State Support System (the S-system, a state-support credit system, including CIRR, which accounts for the remaining 36% of the book), which is administered on behalf of the state in return for a fixed compensation.
+As of end June 2022, 23% of SEK's net credit exposure was outside Sweden, including relatively small exposures in weaker countries such as Italy, Spain and Portugal.